-These foxes can be active round the clock.
+Arctic foxes are animals that can be active round the clock.
 During the autumn and winter, they lead more solitary lives and reduce activity to preserve insular fat — but they don’t hibernate.
 In the spring and summer, these foxes convene to live as families, breed, and raise pups.

 When not out hunting, foraging, or teaching pups survival tactics, arctic foxes hang out in gigantic, maze-like dens that typically face southward to best harness the sun’s heat.
 In warm weather, they sleep outside; during the harsh winters, they slumber inside.

 Arctic fox dens are constructed for maximum predator evasion and pup protection.
 Some are so complex that they have more than 100 entrances!
 Appreciative of their ancestors’ burrowing efforts, the foxes preserve dens instead of building new complexes every year.
 In fact, some are hundreds of years old!

 Where can you find Arctic foxes?
 The species populates the Northern Hemisphere’s Arctic Circle where summer temperatures range between 14 and 86 °F (-10 and 30 °C), and the winter thermometer hovers around -30° F (-34°C).